Battle rages over strategic Syrian town of Saraqeb as humanitarian catastrophe unfolds

 As well as sending troops, tanks and artillery into the region across its border, Ankara has set up new outposts in what rebels say is preparation for a Turkish operation.
 A senior opposition figure in touch with Turkey's military said the Turkish-backed campaign would continue until the Syrian army was expelled from the buffer zone, and only then would serious negotiations begin over a settlement.

 Turkey, which has already taken in 3.6 million Syrian refugees, says it cannot handle another influx and has closed the border.
 Some migrants have made homes along the border wall, using it to prop up tents and shelters.
-Ibrahim al-Idlibi, an opposition figure in touch with the rebel factions, said Saraqeb's seizure eased pressure on rebels, who in recent days lost significant territory in southern Idlib province and Jabal al Zawiya highlands.
+Ibrahim al-Idlibi, an opposition figure in touch with the rebel factions, said the seizure of Saraqeb eased pressure on rebels, who in recent days lost significant territory in southern Idlib province and Jabal al-Zawiya highlands.

-Saraqeb is at the crossroads of two highways linking the capital of Damascus, Syria's second largest city Aleppo and another highway west to the Mediterranean.
-Taking back the M5 highway, which goes south to Damascus, had marked a big gain for Assad's forces as they restored state control over the route between Syria’s two biggest cities for the first time in years of conflict.

-U.N. adviser Rochdi said air strikes and shelling were affecting dozens of communities and villages in Idlib and Hama, and 11 medical facilites and 15 schools had been hit this month.
-"There are reports of multiple children freezing to death.
-The needs of civilians in the northwest are exceeding the humanitarian response capacity," she said.
-(Additional reporting by Tom Perry in Beirut, Andrey Kuzmin and Andrew Osborn in Moscow, Orhan Coskun and Tuvan Gumrukcu in Ankara, Omar Fahmy in Cairo, and Khalil Ashawi in Azaz, Syria; Writing by Suleiman Al-Khalidi and Daren Butler in Istanbul; Editing by Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)